Maya Wiley

 Maya D. Wiley (born January 2, 1964) is an American lawyer, professor, and civil rights activist.
-She has served as president and CEO of The Leadership Conference on Civil and Human Rights since May 2022.
+She has served as president and CEO of the Leadership Conference on Civil and Human Rights since May 2022.
 Wiley served as counsel to New York City Mayor Bill de Blasio.
 She chaired the Civilian Complaint Review Board (CCRB) from 2016 to 2017.
 She was an MSNBC legal analyst from August 2018 to January 2021.
 Wiley ran in the 2021 New York City Democratic mayoral primary, placing third.

 Wiley is the senior vice president for social justice at The New School and a professor at the Milano School of Policy, Management, and Environment.
-In March 2022, the Leadership Conference on Civil and Human Rights announced Wiley's appointment as its president and CEO, and of its sister group, The Leadership Conference Education Fund, effective May 2.

 Early life and education

 Wiley was born on January 2, 1964, in Syracuse, New York, and raised in Washington, D.C.
-Her father was civil rights leader and academic George Wiley.
+Her father was civil rights leader, chemist and academic George Wiley.
 Her mother, Wretha Frances (Whittle) Wiley, was white, and inspired her to focus on progressive issues.
 On August 8, 1973, Wiley's 42-year-old father fell overboard while sailing with Wiley and her older brother on his 23‐foot boat on Chesapeake Bay, Maryland.
 On August 12, 1973, his body was found floating in the bay off the shore of Chesapeake Beach, Maryland, after a three-day search.

 Wiley earned a Bachelor of Arts degree in psychology from Dartmouth College in 1986 and a Juris Doctor from Columbia Law School.

 Career

 Wiley served in the Civil Division of the U.S. Attorney Office for the Southern District of New York.

 In 2013, Wiley was mentioned as a potential president of the NAACP, but the post went instead to Cornell William Brooks.
 Before being appointed counsel to Mayor Bill de Blasio in 2014, she worked for the NAACP Legal Defense and Educational Fund, the American Civil Liberties Union and the Open Society Institute.

 Wiley spent two and a half years as counsel to de Blasio, during which time she became known for coining the term "agents of the city" in an attempt to prevent public disclosure of de Blasio's communications with lobbyists.
 She also founded and served as president of the Center for Social Inclusion, a national policy strategy organization dedicated to dismantling structural racism.

-Wiley has taught at The New School and appeared on MSNBC as a political and legal analyst.
+Wiley has taught at The New School, where she founded the Digital Equity Laboratory, and appeared on MSNBC as a political and legal analyst.

+In November 2023, Wiley was named the District of Columbia School of Law Foundation’s Joseph L. Rauh, Jr. Chair of Civil and Human Rights.